jackfrost68/Spotify_Analysis/README.md

 <ins>*Evaluating model performance and controlling overfitting:*</ins>

 To assess model performance, I calculated the benchmark error rate, which came to 86%.
-This error rate is similar to blindly guessing the main attributes that would affect genre selection.
+This error rate is similar to blindly guessing the main attributes that would affect genre selection without the help of a model.

 Stopping rules are like barriers that prevent the tree from creating more splits/branches.
 So I created another tree with stopping rules of 2000, 1000, and 0 for the minbucket, minsplit, and cp values respectively.
 In machine learning, overfitting occurs when a statistical model predicts exactly against the training data i.e. models the training dataset too well.
 If a model is overfit, it cannot predict against out-of-the-norm data.
 To control for overfitting, I used the EasyPrune function to "prune" the tree and got the plot below.